prasanthmohan310595/prasanthmohan310595/README.md

-- 👋 Hi, I’m Prasanth Mohan
+- 👋 Hi, you know my name :)
-- 👀 I’m interested in contributing as much i can and spread the real importance of we SDETs 👍
+- 👀 I’m interested in contributing as much i can to the QA domain, and spread the real importance of we SDETs 👍
-- 🌱 I’m currently learning some testing adaptations like, Cypress.io,
+- 🌱 I’m currently learning and implementing the following testing adaptations, Cypress.io,
           CI/CD of unit tests and it's feasibility across various platforms and the other peripheral interesting references 🙌, Engineering Circle CI,
           Zalenium on GCP using GKE,
-          ZAP automation and enhancing pipeline with it, Modernized drivers using "WebdriverManager".
+          Zalenium on Azure using AKS,

-     and some development skills like,
+          Integration of OWASP ZAP into selenium and Java, CLI, Jenkins & Daemon, Modernized drivers using "WebdriverManager".

-          MAMP servers and InnoDB in localhost,
+     and some development skills are also into my arsenal, MAMP servers and middle ware,
-          PHP for exposing DB servers and creating business processing layers.
+          MAMP offers both phpAdmin and DB hosts.

      and much more yet to come on the process..👍💪